-- Ask all the participants to stand in a circle. - Ask participants to share one phrase or sentence they can use to advocate for themselves in a clinical setting.
-Start with one person and go around the circle until everyone has said one phrase or sentence. - When each person has finished, thank them all for attending and for their full engagement and participation. - 4 SAY
+Ask participants to share one phrase or sentence they can use to advocate for themselves in a clinical setting.
+Start with one person and go around the circle until everyone has said one phrase or sentence.

+When each person has finished, thank them all for attending and for their full engagement and participation.